-- · appoints our independent registered public accounting firm; - evaluates the independent registered public accounting firm's qualifications, independence and performance; - determines the engagement of the independent registered public accounting firm; - reviews and approves the scope of the annual audit and the audit fee;

-- discusses with management and the independent registered public accounting firm the results of the annual audit and the review of our quarterly financial statements: - approves the retention of the independent registered public accounting firm to perform any proposed permissible non-audit services; - monitors the rotation of partners of the independent registered public accounting firm on our engagement team as required by law; - is responsible for reviewing our financial statements and our management's discussion and analysis of financial condition and results of operations to be included in our annual and quarterly reports to be filed with the SEC; - · reviews our critical accounting policies and estimates; and - annually reviews the audit committee charter and the committee's performance.
+- appoints our independent registered public accounting firm; - evaluates the independent registered public accounting firm's qualifications, independence and performance; - · determines the engagement of the independent registered public accounting firm; - reviews and approves the scope of the annual audit and the audit fee; - discusses with management and the independent registered public accounting firm the results of the annual audit and the review of our quarterly financial statements; - approves the retention of the independent registered public accounting firm to perform any proposed permissible non-audit services; - monitors the rotation of partners of the independent registered public accounting firm on our engagement team as required by law; - is responsible for reviewing our financial statements and our management's discussion and analysis of financial condition and results of operations to be included in our annual and quarterly reports to be filed with the SEC; - reviews our critical accounting policies and estimates; and - annually reviews the audit committee charter and the committee's performance.

-We expect that after this offering our audit committee will be comprised of Messrs. . and that Mr. will serve as the chair of the committee.
-We expect that all members of our audit committee will meet the requirements for financial literacy under the applicable rules and regulations of the SEC and .
-Our board of directors has determined will be an "audit committee financial expert" as defined under the applicable rules of the SEC and will have the requisite financial sophistication as defined under the applicable .
-Under the rules and regulations of the SEC and rules and regulations of members of the audit committee must also meet heightened independence standards.
-Our board of directors has determined that all of the members of the audit committee will be independent .
-The audit committee will under the applicable rules and regulations of the SEC and operate under a written charter that satisfies the applicable standards of the SEC and
+We expect that after this offering our audit committee will be comprised of Messrs.
+Nielsen, Pardo and Slattery. and that Mr. Slattery will serve as the chair of the committee.
+We expect that all members of our audit committee will meet the requirements for financial literacy under the applicable rules and regulations of the SEC and Nasdaq.
+Our board of directors has determined that Mr. Slattery will be an "audit committee financial expert" as defined under the applicable rules of the SEC and will have the requisite financial sophistication as defined under the applicable rules and regulations of Nasdaq.
+Under the rules and regulations of the SEC and Nasdaq, members of the audit committee must also meet heightened independence standards.
+Our board of directors has determined that all of the members of the audit committee will be independent under the applicable rules and regulations of the SEC and Nasdaq.
+The audit committee will operate under a written charter that satisfies the applicable standards of the SEC and Nasdaq.